 - California Polytechnic State University, San Luis Obispo, B. Arch, 1981

 - Neighborhood planning

-Benjamin Okenwa is currently a doctoral candidate at the Welsh School of Architecture, Cardiff University, Wales, United Kingdom.
-His research interest includes built environment and health with a focus on urban open spaces, computation, social and behavioral factors.
+Benjamin is an educator, landscape architectural designer and researcher whose research includes built environment and public health implications with a focus on urban open spaces, computation and behavioral factors.
 Benjamin’s research critically examines salutogenic responses to the built environment through the lens of design, with an objective to investigate design strategies that respond to contemporary social and behavioral lifestyles as well, promote physical activities in urban...